MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 scan on the image to help identify software vulnerabilities.
 I will leave it as disabled for now.
-The last setting is `KMS encryption`, which allows us to use AWS Key Management Service to encrypt images instead of using the default encryption setting: AES 256.
+The last setting is `KMS encryption`, which allows us to use AWS Key Management Service to encrypt images instead of using the default encryption setting: `AES 256`.
 For now, let's just use the default one.
 So I'm gonna click `Create repository`.

 ![](../images/part27/6.png)